-The Directors believe that Humphrey van der Klugt has the necessary recent and relevant financial experience to Chair the Company's Audit & Risk Committee.
+The Board believes that Tim Livett has the necessary recent and relevant financial experience to Chair the Company's Audit & Risk Committee.

 Copies of the full terms of reference, which clearly define the responsibilities of each Committee, can be obtained from the Company Secretary and can be found at the Company's website at www.worldwidewh.com.
 Copies will also be available for inspection on the day of the Annual General Meeting.